-7.1 MyMaths is a fully interactive online mathematics learning tool for children and is used by teachers to support mathematics learning both in school and at home for pupils in Year 1 - Year 6.
+- 7.1 MyMaths is a fully interactive online mathematics learning tool for children and is used by teachers to support mathematics learning both in school and at home for pupils in Year 1 Year 6.
 Children are set home learning tasks which consolidate skills taught in school.

-- 7.2 Numbots supports the teaching of number bonds and recall of number facts.
+Further written activities are also provided. - 7.2 Numbots supports the teaching of number bonds and recall of number facts.
 Times Table Rock Stars is a carefully sequenced programme of daily times tables practise used in Key Stage 2. - 7.3 Practical mathematical activities are set as home learning tasks for EYFS pupils on Tapestry.